HeroicKatora/rustc-pathogen/README.md

 remnants of old compilations would lead to quadratic build time.
 This can be verified by comparing:

+1. Checkout the branch you are interested in.
-1. Execute `create.sh`, which adds one level of indirection and then tries to compile the configuration.
+1. Execute `create.sh`, which repeats a loop of adding one level of indirection and timing the compililation of each the crate configuration.
 2. `git reset --hard && git clean -dff`
 3. Comment-out or remove the `time cargo build` line and re-execute `create.sh`.
 Issue a `time cargo build` after the script has created the final configuration.
-4. Note that the execution time in 1. *far* exceeds the one in the 3.
+4. Note that the execution time in 2. *far* exceeds the one in the 4.

+Some logs of builds on my machine can be found in `timelog` of each branch respectively.
+The `plot.sh` script filters `stdin` for lines from `time …` and extracts them as `(x, y)` pairs for a plotting tools.

 ## Consequences